Essex County Park System

 The Essex County Park System comprises the county-run parks of Essex County, New Jersey.
 The Essex County Department of Parks, Recreation and Cultural Affairs is in charge of the upkeep and preservation of the parks, reservations and a number of other facilities, including golf courses and trails.
+In 1905 a book about the park system was authored by Frederick W. Kelsey: